The Frenchman scored his fourth goal in six games as Atleti recorded a deserved win to keep up the heat on leaders Real Madrid

 Arda Turan raced down the right after linking well with Mandzukic and his teasing low cross was tapped in at the back post by the lurking Griezmann.

-The visitors continued to push for an equalizer but were ultimately undone again at the back as Tiago lifted a cross over Kameni and Godin bundled over the line to complete a hard-fought Atletico victory.
+The visitors continued to push for an equaliser, but were ultimately undone again at the back as Tiago lifted a cross over Kameni and Godin bundled over the line to complete a hard-fought Atletico victory.